Facts you should know about COPD vs. asthma

 There are many treatment options and ways to manage COPD.
 The newest 2017 guidelines emphasize the use of combined bronchodilators as first-line therapy for COPD.
 Doctors recommend vaccinations for people with the condition to decrease the risk of lower respiratory tract infections.
 Alterations in health-related behaviors (for example, stopping smoking) is emphasized.
 Spirometry measurements can help determine the extent of obstructive lung disease.
 As COPD progresses, oxygen therapy, especially if you have obstructive sleep apnea, may help improve your survival.

 Like COPD, there are many treatment options and ways to manage asthma.
 Your primary care doctor and/or an allergist will discuss and suggest the best choice of treatment and management drugs for you.
-Medications used include corticosteroids, short acting beta agonists (for example, albuterol, or Poventil and other brand names), and occasionally anticholinergic medications for severe exacerbations.
+Medications used include corticosteroids, short acting beta agonists (for example, albuterol, or Proventil and other brand names), and occasionally anticholinergic medications for severe exacerbations.

-Occasionally, for long-term treatment and management of asthma, doctors will prescribe long-acting anticholinergic medications (for example, salmeterol [Servent] and formoterol [Foradil]), corticosteroids, and/or other drugs combinations of drugs.
+Occasionally, for long-term treatment and management of asthma, doctors will prescribe long-acting anticholinergic medications (for example, salmeterol [Serevent] and formoterol [Foradil]), corticosteroids, and/or other drugs combinations of drugs.
 You and your allergist may need to try different drugs to find the most effective treatment for your condition.
 Your doctor may recommend allergy shots (immunotherapy) if you have become desensitized to certain asthma triggers.

 Emergency treatment of life-threatening asthma or COPD may involve intravenous corticosteroids, intubation, mechanical ventilation, and oxygen treatment until the crisis is resolved.